 An Effective Approach at Preventing Pinkeye

 A bacteria called M. bovis is known to be a major cause of pinkeye.
-Vaccines such as BOVILIS® PILIGUARD® PINKEYE, BOVILIS® PILIGUARD® PINKEYE+7 and BOVILIS® 20/20 VISION® 7 with SPUR® from Merck Animal Health are available to help prevent against this pathogen.
+Vaccines such as BOVILIS® PILIGUARD® PINKEYE, BOVILIS® PILIGUARD® PINKEYE+7 AND BOVILIS® 20/20 VISION® 7 WITH SPUR help protect against this pathogen.

-In a recent study of 466 pinkeye cases, up to 80% of cases were found to include M. bovoculi alone, or along with M. bovis.1 MORAXELLA BOVOCULI BACTERIN protects against this secondary pathogen.
+However, a recent study found that up to 80% of pinkeye cases were found to include M. bovoculi alone or along with M. bovis.1 MORAXELLA BOVOCULI BACTERIN protects against this secondary pathogen.